You’ve definitely heard the term public relations, but do you really know what it means?

 In short, advertising is all about targeted and specific paid announcements while PR is about unpaid brand awareness, mass communication, and outreach.

 Public relations is important because it gets the word out about your organization and your product.
 It’s devoted to getting others to talk about you, which increases credibility and markets your organization as a leader in your industry or field.
-When a media outlet or other professional organisation has something good to say about you, your company image and company reputation gets a boost.
+When a media outlet or other professional organization has something good to say about you, your company image and company reputation get a boost.

 PR initiatives create a solid and positive reputation for your brand.
 You need this in order to succeed in your field, sell your products, and build a reputable, well-known company image.
 Successful PR initiatives create leads, drive traffic, increase brand equity, and increase brand awareness.